sjbrown/misc_work/resolution_cards/notes.md

 ### Wounds
 bleeding - any time you make an action, flip one card and if it's marked for tiredness, discard it to the tired pile

+### General Combat:
+ * ✔✔ v ✔✔ - tie / clash
+ * ✔✔ v ✔  - hit
+ * ✔✔ v ✗  - decisive hit
+ * ✔✔ v ✗✗ - critical hit

+ * ✔ v ✔  - tie / clash
+ * ✔ v ✗  - hit
+ * ✔ v ✗✗ - decisive hit

+ * ✗ v ✗  - tie /clash
+ * ✗ v ✗✗ - hit (this seems not quite right)

+ * ✗✗ v ✗✗ - tie / clash

+### Ranged Combat:
+The secondary effect of ranged combat is that, even when you don't hit an opponent, you can cause them to stay in the cover they've got, dive for the floor, or interrupt their current action.
+Here, we'll call this "pinned"

+ * ✔✔ v ✔✔ - exhaust / choose to move
+ * ✔✔ v ✔  - pinned (evade)
+ * ✔✔ v ✗  - hit & pinned
+ * ✔✔ v ✗✗ - critical hit

+ * ✔ v ✔✔ - exhaust / choose to move
+ * ✔ v ✔  - exhaust or pinned
+ * ✔ v ✗  - hit or pinned
+ * ✔ v ✗✗ - hit & pinned

+ * ✗ v ✔✔ - miss & lose ammo / choose to move
+ * ✗ v ✔  - miss & lose ammo
+ * ✗ v ✗  - miss
+ * ✗ v ✗✗ - miss / pinned

+ * ✗✗ v ✔✔ - miss & lose ammo & self-exhaust
+ * ✗✗ v ✔  - miss & lose ammo / choose to move
+ * ✗✗ v ✗  - miss & lose ammo
+ * ✗✗ v ✗✗ - miss & lose ammo / pinned

+### Grappling:
+Grappling is a kind of long, drawn-out fighting, so I want to make it feel that way.
+Upon the successful start of a grapple:
+ * The successfull grapple initiation card is placed between the two players.
+ * Every turn the character in the inferior position is in the grapple, they:
+  * take an exhaust.
+  * get 3 chances to flip a their (str? dex?) that matches or beats an open edge of the initiation card
+  * if all 4 edges are matched, they break free of the grapple
+ * Every turn the character in the superior position is in the grapple, they:
+  * do a (str? dex?) check and if successful, exhaust their opponent.

+ * Grapple Technique skill (a skill to learn):
+  * Every turn the character in the superior position is in the grapple, they:
+   * do a (str? dex?) check and if successful, they can choose:
+    * deal a blow (bruise instead of exhaust)
+    * increase their hold - add this card to the center stack if the symbols can match/beat the outer cards
+     * after that is in place, they no longer have to do a skill check to deal blows each turn.

+ * Grapple Reversal skill (a skill to learn):
+  * if the inferior grappler in one turn gets all 3 flips to match/beat an open edge,
+  * they reverse the grapple, and their last laid card is the new grapple initiation card

 ----